Ndumiso-coder/HousesSalePricePredictionUsingOnlyTwoFeaturesInTheDataset/README.md

 ##  Objective

-To analyse the relationship between the three ('Gr_Liv_Area', 'Garage_Area` and 'Sale_Price') variables and build a multiple linear regression model to predict the sales prices based on the 'Gr_Liv_Area' and 'Garage_Area` variables.
+To analyse the relationship between the three (Gr_Liv_Area, Garage_Area and Sale_Price) variables and build a multiple linear regression model to predict the sales prices based on the Gr_Liv_Area and Garage_Area variables.

 ---

 ## Workflow Summary

 ### 1. Load and preview the Data.
-- Read `ames.csv` into a DataFrame using pandas.
+- Read ames.csv into a DataFrame using pandas.

 ### 2. Data Cleaning & Preparation
 - Handled missing & duplicate values and ensured data types were correct for modeling.